What matters most in sustainable business?

 Johann Wolfgang Von Goethe

-Materiality is the difference between a weak sustainability approach and one that’s logical, planned and based upon what’s important.
+Materiality is the difference between a weak sustainability strategy or approach and one that’s logical, planned and based upon what’s important.

 A term drawn from accounting and the legal profession, materiality simply means what’s relevant and important.

 Materiality assessment is pivotal to a serious approach to CSR or sustainability because it demonstrates that you have analysed, understood and prioritised the social and environmental issues that present sources of risk and opportunity for you and your stakeholders.